 Seal & Expunge

-A citizen is entitled to only one seal or expunge per lifetime, though technically you can sneak in a second one if the first was a juvenile record.
-If a citizen has ever been convicted of any crime (even a small criminal reckless driving, for example), no seal or expunge is allowed on any arrest of the convicted citizen.
+A citizen is entitled to only one court-ordered seal or expunge per lifetime, though technically you can sneak in a second one if the first was a juvenile record (and you can get unlimited automatic sealings, but that's a topic for another day).
+If a citizen has ever been convicted of any crime (even a small criminal reckless driving, for example), no seal or expunge is allowed on any arrest.
 Sorry.

 There's lots of confusion surrounding sealing and expunging.
 Not everyone, nor every charge, qualifies.
 Depending on the charge and how it was resolved, a citizen may qualify to have a record sealed, but not expunged, or neither.
 So, how do you know whether or not you qualify?
 Simply give criminal attorney John P. Guidry a call to discuss your options.
 If it turns out that you do not qualify for a seal or expunge, there's plenty you can do to clean things up, just check out my article How To Clean Up Your Criminal History If You Cannot Seal or Expunge It.

 Expungement and Sealing of Criminal Records are not the same thing.
 The beauty of both is that you are legally entitled to lie!
 That's right, you may lawfully deny or fail to acknowledge the arrest (except as I'll outline below).
 Expungement is the best option, if it's available, but for all practical purposes, sealing a record will accomplish the same thing as an expunge (this wasn't always the case, and I won't bore you with the details).
 The beauty of an expungement is that much of the information regarding your criminal case will be erased from the police computers, erased from the clerk of court computers, files destroyed--but there are limitations.
 Many government agencies, such as the Department of Education (for all you teachers out there), FBI, and others, still have access to an expunged arrest.